byte4RR4Y/rock-image-builder/README.md

 # To build an SD-Card image:
     sudo ./build.sh
 Will guide you through a menu to choose all options.

+Wait until the QEMU emulation to install radxa drivers is finished.

 You will find your image in the output folder.